paulo-herrera/PyGTV/README.md

 This file together with the included examples in the examples directory in the source tree provide enough information to start using the package.

+When the setup.py script is run, it installs scripts (e.g. shapeToVTK) in a bin directory that should be included in the PATH, so that they can be directly run from the command line when python is also included in the PATH (typically, in Unix systems such as Linux and/or Mac-OS).
+I have to test in Windows distributions such as Anaconda.

+The setup.py script also installs other files under the lib/ directory so that they can be imported into other scripts or modules (see src/examples/points.py for an example).

 REQUIREMENTS:
 =============